KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG _buohha_, G _Buche_ \
 PIE: \*bʰeh₂g/ǵ-eh₂- \
 COGN: Gr. _φηγός_, Dor. _φαγός_ [f.] "oak", Lat. _fāgus_ [f.] "beech", Gaul. \*bāgos "id." (in French toponyms) < \*bʰeh₂g/ǵ-o- \
 An old IE tree name.
 Most Germanic forms straightforwardly point to PGmc. \*bōk-.
 Icel. _beyki_ [n.] "beech", a collective formation, has been interpreted as continuing \*baukja-, apparently with a -u- in its root, but it is more likely that _beyki_ [peikʲɪ] is an irregular continuant of ON \*bœki (cf. _bœki-skógr_ "beech forest"), a form directly continued by Icel. _bæki_ (cf. Magnusson 1989: 53).
-Du. _beuk_ does not go back to a PGmc. form with \*u either, but was borrowed from the eastern dialects that were affected by umlaut of PGmc. \*ō to \*ȫ.
+Du. _beuk_ does not go back to a PGmc. form with \*u either, but was borrowed from the eastern dialects that were affected by umlaut of PGmc. \*ō to \*ȫ.
 Any direct connection to Ru. _boz_ "elder", allegedly continuing PIE \*bʰugʰ-o-, must therefore be rejected, not least in view of the mismatch between Pre-Gm. \*g/ǵ and Pre-Slav. \*ǵʰ. \
 REF: [EDPG]\: 71

 ### <a id="boni">\*bōni- [f.] "request, prayer" (n)</a>